 Towards the end of the day it is good to gather again around God’s word, spend time in prayer together and sing God’s praise.

-We are currently working through the Old Testament in our evening services, and will be looking at Ruth and 1 Samuel in 2019.
+We are currently working through the Old Testament in our evening services, and at present we are looking at the book of 2 Samuel.

 The service tends to have a more intimate and informal feel than the morning service, and so we regularly have the opportunity for open prayer and discussion as part of the meeting.

 The service typically lasts about 75 minutes with refreshments served at the end.
 You would be very welcome to join us!

 “Tiddlers” is our toddler group which runs through term time from 10.00-11:30am.
 It’s a popular event with plenty of toys, coffee for the grown-ups, snacks for the little ones and a time of singing and Bible stories.

 You will be very welcome to join us!

 The flyer below has some information on the group: